 St David’s to St Dogmaels in 5 days walking Code: PCN6

-This is a great route in its own right from a wild, rugged coastline with old quarrymen’s houses, along beautiful snaking cliffs with coves, bays and beaches to the most strenuous section of the entire path taking in steep, overhanging cliffs and spectacular rock formations with the highest point of the coast path at 175 metres.
+This is a great route in its own right, from a wild, rugged coastline with old quarrymen’s houses, along beautiful snaking cliffs with coves, bays and beaches to the most strenuous section of the entire path taking in steep, overhanging cliffs and spectacular rock formations reaching the highest point of the coast path at 175 metres.

 This is the section of the Pembrokeshire Coast path where the trail becomes more rugged and remote.
 Completing the 66 miles / 106 km in 5 days will be exhilarating and challenging walking across the most beautiful and dramatic cliff top paths of this coastal path.